UNM Health Sciences Center top financial officer to retire

 The University of New Mexico’s Health Sciences Center’s top financial officer, Ava Lovell, will retire in June.

-Lovell, HSC’s senior executive officer for Finance & Administration, has spent more than 28 years with UNM.
+Lovell, HSC’s senior executive officer for Finance & Administration, has spent nearly 28 years with UNM.
 She began her time with the university in 1994 and has been in her current role since 2012.

 “I just can’t think of a better way to spend your time that you put into a career any place else really,” Lovell told the Journal.
 “It went so fast and I really enjoyed it.”